 We have also instructed Google to delete even that information 14 months after the user’s last visit—the shortest retention time they offer.

 To me this is the core of the whole privacy issue and the thing that every internet user should zero in on when deciding whether or not they are comfortable with how they are being treated by a particular site: Are they tracking you personally

 No Third Party Personal Tracking

-Back to what we don’t do at AAC…and this is a big one.
+Back to what we don’t do…and this is a big one.

 We won’t ever knowingly install any code that will let others track you.
 Sorry about the “knowingly” qualification, but another thing I have learned is that bad actors are constantly figuring out new ways to get little sites like us to co-operate, often unknowingly, in their world domination plans, so while we can promise to be diligent in our efforts to thwart that, we can’t guarantee they will never fool us.